- 07 Aug

 If costs were to exceed your sales, you would make a loss.
 If your costs are less than your sales, you make a profit.

 Cash flow is the flow of money through your organisation, it is about the timing with which your costs have to be paid, and your income is received.
-So you can have a positive cash flow, where you are receiving more money that you have to pay out, or a negative cash flow - where you have to pay out more than you are receiving.
+So you can have a positive cash flow, where you are receiving more money than you have to pay out, or a negative cash flow - where you have to pay out more than you are receiving.
 The timing of payments both outward, and inward is critical in understanding the cash flow cycle of your company.

 Cash Flow Example